 RECTAL BLEEDING IN IBS can occur, so if you've experienced this, you'll find the help you need including the causes of blood in your stool, investigations and treatment options available to you.

 Its important to realise at this point that serious causes such as BOWEL CANCER only account for about 1% of cases.

 Bleeding on the tissue is usually traumatic or from problems around your anus, but If you've noticed blood either in to the toilet pan or on wiping you should have this investigated.

 Most people will notice bleeding at some point in their lives, so what causes this?

-The most common cause is HAEMORRHOIDS (commonly called piles) and FISSURES (a crack occurs in the skin of your anus or "bum hole").
+The most common cause of rectal bleeding in IBS is HAEMORRHOIDS (commonly called piles) and FISSURES (a crack occurs in the skin of your anus or "bum hole").
 These conditions are totally benign, but can be very painful.

 They are caused by excessive straining and constipation, so they are commonly seen in pregnancy.
 However, there are bowel conditions linked to straining and constipation so you should always have these investigated by your doctor.